AdWords Terms & Conditions

 For advertisers in Australia:

-On November 1, 2016, the Google Advertising Program Terms applicable to Australia-based customers will be changed and assigned to Google Australia Pty Ltd. A copy of the updated terms is available below:
+On November 1, 2016, the Google Advertising Program Terms applicable to Australia-based customers were changed and assigned to Google Australia Pty Ltd. A copy of the updated terms is available below:

 Advertising Program Terms